 connect with us

 Weaving together traditional and non-traditional approaches to recovery, our three phased integration program embraces a holistic approach focusing on a resident’s emotional, physical and spiritual health.
 Living in family-like environments where guidance is combined with love and consistency.
 Residents begin working with their case managers, begin to access the many resources, both within the ministry, as well as those available in our community.
 Within the framework of structured, yet supportive community, you’re given the time, tools and support to continue healing while learning to live a new way of life.
-Our structured daily schedule includes, but is not limited to the following: Educational Courses, Work Therapy, Fitness activities, Group & Individual Counseling, Weekly Church Services, Daily Spiritual Enhancement Activities, Pastoral Guidance, GED Classes and Discharge Planning.
-Our loving and committed staff provides these services in a safe and nurturing environment.
+Our structured daily schedule includes, but is not limited to the following: Psycho-education, work therapy, fitness activities, group & individual counseling, weekly recovery church services, daily Spiritual growth activities and pastoral guidance.
+Our loving and committed volunteers provides these services in a safe and nurturing environment.

 WHY CHOOSE A FAITH BASED PROGRAM?

 Drug and alcohol addiction destroys lives, but there is hope when you decide to choose a faith based recovery program to rebuild your life.
-Faith based programs are able to provide those battling with addictions the tools necessary to restore their physical and emotional health as well as their spiritual well-being.
+Faith based programs are able to provide those battling with addictions the tools necessary to restore their physical and emotional health ,their spiritual well-being,and to develop a strong value system to live by.
 This is why faith based recovery programs have a higher rate of success than that of traditional, secular programs.

 Addiction is not just a physical affliction; it is a disease of the spirit and the soul.
 Finding faith is a powerful catalyst towards regaining your physical, mental and spiritual health.
 Grace Ministries offers a faith based solution to the drug epidemic that is taking over our community by using a holistic approach to recovery that provides healing for the Mind, Body and Spirit.
 We believe that faith can and should play a critical role in your recovery from drug and alcohol addiction.
 New residents entering into our housing program are met with outstand- ing support from the onset.
 They are matched with Recovery Coaches/ Case Managers, who are committed to walking alongside new residents through a three-phased integration program.
 Upon entry, we have each resident create their own individual ‘to-do list’.
 Ensuring the residents success, each case manager is dedicating an hour a week to help the resident with ‘life mapping’ and goal setting.
 Coming into a new pro- gram, experiencing change is tough, coupled with trying to stay clean and sober, is a feat in and of itself.
 With each passing day, residents feel stronger, working through the lists, attending meetings and building a strong network of support for their long term recovery.